apache/cordova-docs/www/_posts/2018-02-23-cordova-windows-6.0.0.md

 ## Installation

-As usual this new version will be added as the default `cordova-windows` version only with the next release of Cordova CLI.
+As usual this new version will be added as the default `cordova-windows` version for `cordova plattform add windows` only with the next release of Cordova CLI.
 Until then, please use these commands to remove and re-add the `windows` platform:

 ```
 cordova platform rm windows